National Corvette Homecoming

 In 2011, NCH announced its fourth Grand Marshal Lance Miller, co-owner of Carlisle Events.
 This special Homecoming marked the 30th anniversary of the NCH.
 The "cousin" of the Corvette, the Cadillac XLR was welcomed to the Homecoming.
 The XLR and XLR-V were assembled at the Bowling Green GM Plant from 2003 to 2009.
 There was also a special show display of The Iconic 30, which showcased a Corvette of each year 1981 through 2011 selected by NCH staff and GM Plant judges.

 In 2012, NCH announced that the ICCC (International Council of Corvette Clubs) held its annual convention in conjunction with the National Corvette Homecoming.
 The Grand Sport Owners Registry announced a special caravan to the event bringing a large group of rare Corvettes to display.
 A classic car auction and a special outing to a Bowling Green Hot Rods (Class A Affiliate of the Tampa Bay Rays) baseball game was held.

 In 2013, NCH announced its fifth Grand Marshal Barry Meguiar, host of the Car Crazy TV series and President of Meguiar's Car Care Products.

 In 2014, NCH announced its sixth Grand Marshal Kevin Mackay, owner of Corvette Repair INC. and one of the foremost restorers of historic Corvettes.

 In 2015, NCH announced its seventh Grand Marshal to be Mike Yager, chief cheerleader of Mid-American Motorworks located in Effingham, Illinois.

-The NCH is now owned and organized by Joe Pruitt with The National Corvette Museum involved in some of the planning.
+The last NCH was held in 2017.